sondregronas/pilab-ansible/README.md

 - Performs a reboot

 ### Steps to setup
+ - `cp example.config.yml config.yml` to create the config file, adjust to your liking
+ - `cp example.inventory.ini inventory.ini` to create the hosts file, adjust to your liking
  - Enable SSH on all pis
  - Login as root on admin pi
  - `ssh-copy-id pi@host`